Sejsel/aoc2024-ksplang/README.md

 The builder and standard library do try to optimize programs to be short when possible, generally fewer instructions = better (although not necessarily faster in practice).

+## Advent of Code 2025

+In 2025, I am trying again to do all of Advent of Code.
+You can see the current progress [here](aoc25/README.md).

 ## Advent of Code 2024
 In 2024, I tried to solve Advent of Code tasks using ksplang.
 Rules are simple: the input is passed to a ksplang program (possibly translated from text; `--text-input` in the interpreter), other than that anything goes.

 Got to day 9, making improvements to the tooling along the way, then kinda ran out of time, it would have been possible to continue, I might get back to it at some point.
-[See more](AOC24.md).
+[See more](aoc24/README.md).

 | Day | Instructions                                                                                            | Input mode | Runtime    | Executed instructions |